Fashion of Madonna: Collaborations and friendship with fashion designers

-Madonna's impact on them
+Madonna's impact on designer careers

-Authors and publications had observed a solid Madonna impact on various designers' careers.
-Mexican newspaper El Universal credited Madonna for boosting the career of "several" then-emerging designers like Olivier Theyskens, as well as how others from Tom Ford to Rick Owens, benefited directly from dressing her.
-Other publications have endorsed various of these examples and made similar claims.
-With regard to Theyskens, Fashion magazine stated that Madonna essentially put him "on the map".
-Arianne Phillips is another example; as she collaborated with Madonna for many years, Phillips told Daphne Merkin, "she's eclipsed my career".
-Gaultier has been also cited by more than one observer.
-In sum, Laura Craik from The Daily Telegraph commented that Madonna's patronage was guaranteed to catapult designers to the next level, whether they were a fledgling designer or a well-established one.
+Publications and authors noted and discussed how Madonna impacted various designers' careers during the height of career.
+In 2018, Mexican newspaper El Universal credited her for boosting the career of "several" then-emerging designers like Olivier Theyskens, as well how others from Tom Ford to Rick Owens, "benefited" from dressing her.
+Other publications have endorsed same or other examples, including Gaultier.
+With regard to Theyskens, Fashion magazine stated in 2019 that she essentially put him "on the map".
+Arianne Phillips told Daphne Merkin in 2011, "she's eclipsed my career".
+In sum, Laura Craik from The Daily Telegraph commented in 2018, that Madonna's patronage was guaranteed to catapult designers to the next level, whether they were a fledgling designer or a well-established one.

-Madonna's impact in some fashion houses' brands was also commented on.
-Dolce & Gabbana "received their first international recognition thanks" to Madonna, according to independent scholar Juliana Tzvetkova, and author Brian Moeran wrote in The Magic of Fashion (2016), that Madonna "catapulted the designer duo into the limelight".
-In House of Versace (2010), Deborah Ball discussed Madonna's influence on Versace, saying the 1995 ads featuring her were "breakthrough", creating an association between the house and celebrities that garnered endless press coverage.
+Madonna also impacted some fashion house' brands.
+Dolce & Gabbana "received their first international recognition thanks" to Madonna, according to independent scholar Juliana Tzvetkova, and author Brian Moeran wrote in The Magic of Fashion (2016), that she "catapulted the designer duo into the limelight".
+They said about her: "Madonna has always been our icon.
+It’s thanks to her that a lot of things in our lives changed".
+In House of Versace (2010), Deborah Ball discussed Madonna's impact on Versace, saying the 1995 ads featuring her were "breakthrough", creating an association between the house and celebrities that garnered endless press coverage.
 After Madonna, Ball comments, Donatella drafted one celebrity after another.
-Nikolay Anguelov from the University of Massachusetts, made similar comments, saying that when Gianni hired Madonna for their 1995 campaign, it was a time when the employment of celebrities as models was not common, and thereafter it became not only common, but preferred.
+Nikolay Anguelov from the University of Massachusetts, made a similar observation, saying that when Gianni hired Madonna for their 1995 campaign, it was a time when the employment of celebrities as models was not common, and thereafter it became not only common, but preferred.
 Others have addressed Madonna's impact on brands such as Chloé and Gucci.
-Madonna gave also hype in her generation to Manolo Blahnik's brand shoes.
+Madonna helped gave hype in her generation to brand shoes from designers such as Manolo Blahnik, and Christian Louboutin.

-She has had relationships with models such as Tony Ward and Jesus Luz, which have benefited their careers, according to the media.
-From Asian News International to The New York Times, they addressed Madonna's impact in Luz's career.
+She has had relationships with models such as Tony Ward and Jesus Luz, which have benefited their careers.
 Andy Lecompte, her hairstylist, told Refinery29 about the benefits of working with Madonna in his career.